Connections: Birds Without Borders

 I was hired to be the international coordinator of Birds without Borders-Aves Sin Fronteras, a bird research, conservation, and education project of the Zoological Society of Milwaukee and Foundation for Wildlife Conservation.
 We studied migratory and resident birds in both Wisconsin and Belize, Central America.

-We got a grant from the US Fish and Wildlife Service to compile two beautiful manuals, one for Wisconsin and one for Belize, with many pictures for landowners on how they could manage their land to benefit birds.
+We got a grant from the US Fish and Wildlife Service to compile two beautiful manuals, one for Wisconsin and one for Belize, with many pictures for landowners and information on how they could manage their land to benefit birds.

 I traveled, giving talks about birds, our research, and bird conservation, distributing copies of the manual free of charge.
 An e-copy of the manual can be requested at newsletter@rootedinmindfulness.org.